SoftwareRacer/ToDo-App/structure_description.md

-Branches:
-  lib: includes all dart-files that charaterize the software.
+includes all dart-files that charaterize the software relevantly.
-  else: includes every other relevant file which I changed relevantely from default.